Welcome!

 🚨 Now exploring opportunities for what comes next, please get in touch! 🚨

-• 03/2024: Released the sketch-transformer tutorial to train transformers to generate human-like sketches
+• 03/2024: New sketch-transformer tutorial to train transformers to generate human-like sketches

 • 02/2024: Our paper about AI-driven discovery of GRN behaviors got accepted into the eLife journal